-The person/organisation who, either alone or jointly or in common with others, determines the purposes and manner of the processing of personal data.
+Data Controller: is the person/organisation who, either alone or jointly or in common with others, determines the purposes and manner of the processing of personal data.
 This is usually the organisation, company etc which is the controlling legal entity.
 Functions can be delegated to senior designated individuals.
 The governing body/board is a Data Controller for their organisation.